TonnyL/Awesome_APIs/README.md

 + [ZenHub](https://github.com/ZenHubIO/API) - ZenHub is the only project management tool that integrates natively within GitHub’s user interface.

 ### Email
-+ [Context.IO](http://context.io/) - Build awesome things with email!
-We take the pain out of syncing email data with your app so you can focus on what makes your product great.
++ [Context.IO](http://context.io/) - Context.IO is a modern, scalable email API that simplifies working with email data.
-+ [Gmail](https://developers.google.com/gmail/api/) - Flexible, RESTful access to the user's inbox.
++ [Gmail](https://developers.google.com/gmail/api/) - Modern, easy, fast, RESTful.
 + [Inbox](https://www.inboxapp.com/docs) - Inbox provides modern RESTful APIs for working with mail providers.
 Stop fighting the old protocols and focus on building great apps.
 + [Mandrill](https://mandrillapp.com/api/docs/) - Mandrill is like MailChimp, for apps.
 Send transactional, triggered, and personalized email, then track results.
 + [Outlook Mail](https://msdn.microsoft.com/en-us/office/office365/api/mail-rest-operations) - The Outlook Mail API lets you read, create, and send messages and attachments, view and respond to event messages, and manage folders that are secured by Azure Active Directory in Office 365.
 It also provides the same functionality in Microsoft accounts specifically in these domains: Hotmail.com, Live.com, MSN.com, Outlook.com, and Passport.com.